Paul Alexander, 78-year-old Dallas man who lived in an iron lung for most of his life, dies

 According to his obituary, he died on March 11.
 He was 78.

-Alexander quickly rose to fame on social media, telling stories and answering questions about what it's like living in an iron lung.
-He lived in the iron lung since surviving polio in the 1950s.
+"I love the sun, but I haven't felt it in a long time.
+It's lonely," Paul Alexander says in a TikTok video.

-Throughout his life, Alexander received a law degree, passed the bar, opened a successful practice and became a published author, his GoFundMe says.
+But his inspiring messages left a lasting impact on the outside world, like "just hold on because it'll get better."

-The GoFundMe was created after Alexander was taken advantage of by previous caregivers.
-The money went towards maintaining the iron lung, housing and healthcare.
+A GoFundMe was created after Paul Alexander was taken advantage of by previous caregivers.
+The money went towards maintaining the Iron Lung, housing and healthcare.

 "I am so [grateful] to everybody who donated to my brother's fundraiser," his brother, Philip said.
 "It allowed him to live his last few years stress-free.
 It will also pay for his funeral during this difficult time.
 It is absolutely incredible to read all the comments and know that so many people were inspired by Paul.
 I am just so grateful."